greghendershott/frog/README.md

 # See the test submodule in paths.rkt for more examples
 editor-command = {editor} {filename}

-# Whether to show the count of posts next to each tag in sidebar
+# Whether to show the count of posts next to each tag in the
+# `page-template` variable `tags/feeds`.
-show-tag-counts? = false
+show-tag-counts? = true

 # Pattern for blog post permalinks
 # Optional: Default is "/{year}/{month}/{title}.html".